John William Scott Macfie: Life

 Macfie was born in Eastham, Cheshire, England.
 He died in Hastings, Sussex, England.

 Macfie was educated at Oundle School and Caius College, Cambridge.
+In 1915 he received a DSc from the University of Edinburgh.
 He was director of the Medical Research Institute in Accra between 1914 and 1923, having undertaken the same responsibilities in an acting capacity at Lagos in 1913.

 He was awarded the Mary Kingsley medal by the Liverpool School of Tropical Medicine in 1919 and lectured at that institution on protozoology between 1923 and 1925.